 In my case, I chose to open with UTrade by Unicapital Securities, Inc. The reason was that they offered free financial seminar that I was lucky to attend, and they had a branch near where I’m at.

-Again, freely choose any broker you like.
-Here’s a complete list of PSE-approved stock brokerage companies.
+Again, freely choose any broker you like such as First Metro Securities, BPI Trade, COL Financial, BDO Nomura, etc. Here’s a complete list of PSE-approved stock brokerage companies.

 2. Deposit your investment

 Check with your broker how much is the minimum initial deposit.
 Some may allow you to start an account for as low as ₱1,000.

 And there are also varied instructions on how and where you can deposit.
 Others allow you deposit in a bank, and you just need to send the slip through email to your broker.
 Others have online arrangement with banks.

 Once you have a broker, you would be given login credentials to access the trading platform.
 It is where you actually see the shares that you can acquire.

 Now, don’t get intimidated by what you see.
 You will eventually learn how to navigate around this.

 4. Determine minimum board lot.